ayushpoddar/my-personal-site/content/shorts/about-merge-commits.md

 {{< /callout >}}

 ## Avoiding merge commits
-To avoid merge commits, you can rebase the `featureX` branch on the `main` branch.
+To avoid "merge commits", you can rebase the `featureX` branch on the `main` branch.
 After the rebase, the commit pointed to by `main` will become an ancestor of `featureX`.
-In order to learn more about rebasing, I suggest you to read my [post introducing git rebase]({{< relref "shorts/git-rebase-intro.md" >}}).
+To learn more about rebasing, I suggest you read my [post introducing git-rebase]({{< relref "shorts/git-rebase-intro.md" >}}).

 ## References
 - [https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)